Key remapping with keymapper

 Firstly, for this hack keymapper should only intercept one device (presumably your keyboard).
 You can ensure this is the case by adding the following directives to the top of your

-as a symlink to the actual device, so your VM can point to that instead of/dev/input/event<N>
+/tmp/dev/input/keymapperas a symlink to the actual device, so your VM can point to that instead of to/dev/input/event<N>.Then to have it execute on boot, append the following to